shihyunhuang/data_structure/README.md

 # Data_Structure
 This is the practice collection of implement various data structure\
-Assignment1: Implement LinkedList from scratch and build unit test\
+Assignment1: Build and implement LinkedList and ArrayList from scratch and build unit test\
-Assignment2: Implement Stack and Queue from scratch and build unit test
+Assignment2: Build and implement Stack and Queue from scratch and build unit test\
+Assignment3: Build and implement HashTable from scratch and build unit test\
+Assignment4: Build and implement AVL tree form scratch and output txt file\